apache/spark/TESTING.rst

 Helm Unit Tests
 ===============

-On the Airflow Project, we have decided to stick with Pythonic testing for our Helm chart.
+On the Airflow Project, we have decided to stick with pythonic testing for our Helm chart.
 This makes our chart easier to test, easier to modify, and able to run with the same testing infrastructure.
 To add Helm unit tests go to the ``chart/tests`` directory and add your unit test by creating a class that extends ``unittest.TestCase``